iv4xr-project/iv4xr-se-plugin/JvmClient/README.md

 Eclipse does not support Kotlin multiplatform projects and so far we haven't been able to configure it to run with Kotlin JVM.
 We recommend using the project with JetBrains [IDEA](https://www.jetbrains.com/idea/download/).

-## Naming convention

-The project contains plugin in C# and JVM client in Kotlin.
-Those 2 languages have different naming conventions.

-- Properties and methods in C# usually begin with uppercase ("`PascalCase`"), but they begin with lowercase in Kotlin ("`camelCase`").
-- Interfaces in C# sometimes have "I" prefix to signal interface.
-We usually refer to interface without the "I" in the documentation unless directly referencing a class.
-- If you see reference to variable or property, always interpret it in context of the particular language.
-- Since the server is implemented in C#, JSON-RPC protocol uses C# conventions and all method names and parameters are in `PascalCase`.

 ## Advanced/plugin customization